Costa Maya and Mahahual with Kids: Mexicos Quieter Caribbean Coast

 Bacalar Lagoon

-About 90 minutes inland, Bacalar is a freshwater lagoon famous for its 7 shades of blue.
+About 90 minutes inland, Bacalar is a freshwater lagoon famous for its seven shades of blue.
 Day trip with kids is doable, but a one-night stay in Bacalar is even better.
-Boat tours, swimming, and a small chill town.
+Boat tours, swimming, a small chill town.

 Banco Chinchorro

-A 4-hour boat trip to one of the largest atolls in the Atlantic.
-This is a serious snorkel and dive day, best for kids 8 and up who are confident swimmers.
-Around $150 USD per person.
+A 4-hour boat trip to the largest coral atoll in the Western Hemisphere.
+This is a serious snorkel and dive day, best for kids 8+ who are confident swimmers.
+Around $$150 per person.
+The American crocodiles in the mangroves are legendary - and yes, supervised.

 Mayan Ruins of Chacchoben

-About 1 hour north, smaller and quieter than Tulum or Coba.
+About one hour north.
+Smaller and quieter than Tulum or Cobá.
 A great half-day trip especially if your kids are dinosaur-and-ruins kids.
+Mateo loves these more than he loves cenotes.
 Bring mineral sunscreen and water bottles.

 Cenote Azul (in Bacalar)